 Instagram vs Pinterest: Demographics

-The demographics of each site will play a very important role in your marketing campaign.
+The social media user demographics of each site will play a very important role in your marketing campaign.

 E-commerce sites invest millions of dollars marketing to women.
 On average, they spend about 20% more online than men.
 Therefore, marketers clearly love image sharing sites, because they have a strong female user base.